|COPYRIGHT © 2006-2021 rosalienebacchus.com. ALL RIGHTS RESERVED.

 from an unexpected contact with Samuel Singh, a young Guyanese-American

-Novels to be Published.)
-Samuel introduced my work to Gary Girdhari, the
+poet in New York, who introduced my work to Gary Girdhari, the editor and

 The Jumbie Tree – my first short story published in the Guyana Journal

 December 2007 Issue – is a story about missed opportunities, loss, and

 despair.
 It was based on the strange and tragic death of my advanced-level

 art teacher.
 (Yes, I began my journey as an artist and art teacher.)
 The way